-39Desmet et al. (2019) also consider an extension of the DNR framework with time-varying land supply.
+39Desmet et al. (2021) also consider an extension of the DNR framework with time-varying land supply.
+40Appendix D.2 describes the procedure of taking the DNR model of the data, while Appendix D.3

 Figure 8: Population distribution: DNR model versus data